 If you’re looking for a recipe for pesto using fresh basil, then you’re in luck!
-In this post, I will share my easy pesto recipe (without nuts or cheese), and show you exactly how to make basil pesto with fresh basil from your garden or the store.
+In this post, I will share my easy recipe (without nuts or cheese), and show you exactly how to make basil pesto with fresh leaves from your garden or the store.

 So, I decided to create my own, quick and easy basil pesto recipe without nuts and cheese.
-That way I can whip up a batch whenever my basil is ready to harvest from the garden.
+That way I can whip up a batch whenever it’s ready in the garden.

 The Best Basil For Pesto